TiesBos/EquiTrends/README.md

 - `significance_level`: The significance level of the test,
 - `base_period`: The base period used in the testing procedure,
-- `num_individuals`: The number of cross-sectional individuals in the panel,
+- `num_individuals`: The number of cross-sectional individuals in the panel used for testing,
-- `num_periods`: The number of periods in the panel,
+- `num_periods`: The number of pre-treatment periods in the panel used for testing (if the panel is unbalanced, `num_periods` represents the range in the number of time periods covered by different individuals),
-- `num_observations`: The total number of observations in the panel,
+- `num_observations`: The total number of observations in the panel used for testing,
-- `is_panel_balanced`: A logical value indicating whether the panel data is balanced,
+- `is_panel_balanced`: A logical value indicating whether the used panel is balanced,
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.